You probably remember exactly when your pain started. New daily persistent headaches (NDPH) begin without warning and go on for 3 months or longer.

 You may have pain on both sides of your head.
 At the same time, you may be sensitive to light or sound.

-There are other serious causes of head pain that can lead to a sudden headache.
+Get medical help right away for any new and severe headache.
+There are serious causes of head pain that can lead to a sudden headache.
 Your doctor may order imaging tests such as an MRI or a CT scan to rule out conditions that may need immediate treatment.
 These include:

 A change in pressure or volume of fluid in your spine.
 This can sometimes be due to procedures such as a lumbar puncture, or "spinal tap."